arielpontes/basket/README.md

 As an admin user, you can perform the following actions in the Django admin interface:

-- Assign games to normal users (game change page)
+1. Assign games to normal users (game change page)
-- Unassign games from normal users (game change page)
+1. Unassign games from normal users (game change page)
-- Edit/remove games (game change page)
+1. Edit/remove games (game change page)
-- Add/remove countries from a normal user’s permissions (user change page)
+1. Add/remove countries from a normal user’s permissions (user change page)

+You can also use Django admin to create "normal" users (users where `is_staff == False`).

+> **Note**
+> The first 3 actions are also possible via API because Django REST Framework provides them out-of-the-box via the ModelViewSet, but these endpoints haven't been properly tested due to time constraints.

 ## Endpoint actions